maifeeulasad/iiuc-hackathon-2020/README.md

 Spring Boot is used to implement REST API, react.js for rendering some SAR comparison.

-Rest is done in android.
+Remaining portion is done in android.

 Source codes :